biotope/biotope-element/docs/lifecycle.md

 ```

 > In this case, the `render` and `connectedCallback` hooks will only be set during the constructor,
-and will not be available when calling the `register` function.
+and will not be available when the `register` function is called.
 This applies to all the hooks
 described in this page!

 ### constructor